auth0/docs/articles/connections/database/custom-db/templates/login.md

 The second parameter provided to the `callback` function should be the profile for the user.
 This should be supplied as a JSON object in normalized user profile form.

 ::: warning
-The profile returned by the login script for a user should be consistent with the profile returned in the get user script, and vice-versa.
+The profile returned by the `login` script for a user should be consistent with the profile returned in the `getUser` script, and vice-versa.
 :::

 Additionally, you can also provide metadata for a user as part of the user profile returned.
 The following is an example of the profile object that can be returned for a user.